How are normal world maps created?

 The Alternative World Map Creator is a program for Windows, which allows you to create alternative maps.

 You can simply pick a spot somewhere on the Earth to be on the top or bottom of the map, for example your own house!
 You can save alternative maps as images, so you can print them or use them as desktop backgrounds.

 Also, a screensaver that generates random maps is included.

-Important: this program is not under development anymore.
-It works with Windows Vista and Windows 7, but I can not guarantee that it works with more recent Windows versions.
+Important: this program was created long ago (2007) and is not under development anymore.
+It still works with Windows 10, but I can not guarantee that it will work with future Windows versions.